shaunthom/Outbreak-Analytics-PySpark/README.md

 ## Inspiration:

-Inspired by the potential of statistical techniques like hypothesis testing, regression, and dimensionality reduction (PCA) in addressing real-world challenges, this project aims to apply these methods to public health data.
+Inspired by the potential of statistical techniques like hypothesis testing, regression, and dimensionality reduction techniques like PCA in addressing real-world challenges, this project aims to apply these methods to public health data.
 It serves as a platform to exhibit proficiency in web development and data analysis, illustrating how they can be combined to create accessible and impactful public health tools.

 ## Data Source:

 The data utilized in this project is sourced from the Centers for Disease Control and Prevention (CDC), ensuring high reliability and accuracy for the analysis.
-This choice underlines the project's commitment to providing meaningful insights based on trustworthy data.
+My project is committed to providing meaningful insights based on trustworthy data.

 ## Features: